teiniker/teiniker-lectures-embedded-cicd/embedded-architectures/messaging/mqtt/mosquitto-docker-tls/README.md

 # follow the live output (logs) of the mqtt-broker Docker container
 $ docker logs -f mqtt-broker

+# Stop all containers and remove them
+$ docker compose down
 ```

 ## TLS Publisher and Subscriber